Protopolybia chartergoides: Diet

 Social wasps, such as P. chartergoides, are generally carnivores, preying mostly on insects, such as caterpillars and flies.
 The wasps digest their victims' bodies into a paste that can be fed to their larvae.
 The larvae then produce nutritional syrup that the adults consume.

 Predators

 Common insects that prey on wasps include praying mantises, dragonflies, centipedes, beetles and moths.
 In fact, large wasps will even prey on smaller wasps.
 Spiders will also capture wasps in their webs and eat them.
 Predatory reptiles and amphibians, such as frogs, lizards, toads, and salamanders see the wasp as just another opportunistic meal and do not differentiate them from other insects, despite their feared sting.
 Birds that regularly consume bugs will also eat wasps.
 Other creatures that eat wasps, particularly mammals, are more interested in the larvae rather than the adults.

 Defense

 When a social wasp is in distress, it emits a pheromone that triggers nearby colony members into defensive mode, a greatly increased willingness and desire to sting.
 Wasps can sting repeatedly unlike their close relative, the bee.
 Stingers, which are actually modified egg-laying organs, are only found in females.

-Human importance

-Stings

-Common symptoms of wasp stings in humans are redness, minor swelling, and itching.
-In the severe allergic reaction to a sting called "anaphylaxis," the body goes into shock in response to venom.
-This happens shortly after the sting and requires immediate emergency care.
-Symptoms of anaphylaxis include swelling of the face, hives, wheezing, dizziness, drop in blood pressure, etc.